 Publishers have to be transparent about the inventory that is available on the programmatic platform.
 If the publisher changes the inventory available from the backend, then it adds to the chaos.
 The analogy that one could think of is that of a vegetable vendor showcasing best quality vegetables at the top, but hiding few spoilt ones somewhere inside.

 There were a lot of click bots and click-fraud that happened out of our region.
 That hasn’t helped and has reinforced some particular buyers’ views around the sorts of publishers they want to buy from – rather than just simply doing programmatic buying.

 Industry bodies like I-Com and others are working towards creating smarter measurement metrics to bring greater transparency.
-Also, Real Time Bidding (RTB) platforms should offer a pre-bid review of inventory they intend to sell.
+Also, Real-Time Bidding (RTB) platforms should offer a pre-bid review of inventory they intend to sell.
 Marketers need to know where their impressions are coming from.

 Marketers are skeptical when it comes to trying out a new medium.
-Considering they have to work with the technology team to analyze data, create algorithms and to gather insights which adds to their work.
+Considering they have to work with the technology team to analyze data, create algorithms, and to gather insights that adds to their work.
 Also, few agencies lack programmatic talent who have prior experience with the medium which makes things more difficult.
 Publishers also are still figuring out how to work with the programmatic platform.
 For programmatic advertising to work advertisers and marketers should be willing to experiment and fail if necessary to learn and make things work.

 Programmatic advertising in India has a long way to go.
 Besides the challenges raised above, another critical mechanism to ensure adoption of programmatic advertising has to be the exchange of knowledge between the marketing fraternity as mentioned by Malhar Barai.